python/devguide/developer-workflow/c-api.rst

 .. note::

-   With *return value*, we mean the value returned by the *C return statement*.
+   By *return value*, we mean the value returned by the *C return statement*.

 C API Tests
 -----------